obniz/obniz/doc/i2c.md

 ```

 ## [await] readWait(address, length);
-read the data from device. length define the length of bytes.
-Treatment of address is same as write() function.
+It reads data from the device. length defines the length of bytes.
+The treatment of address is same as write() function.
-This function will wait until data received.
+This function will wait until data is received.
-max length is 1024;
+Max length is 1024;

 ```Javascript
 // Javascript Example